 What Problems Do You Have to Disclose in Alabama?

-Your disclosure duties don’t disappear just because you include “sold as-is” in the contract.
+Continuing from the legal side of as-is sales: your disclosure obligations don’t disappear because you put “sold as-is” in the contract.

-Alabama’s Seller Property Disclosure form outlines known conditions.
-You must honestly answer questions about water intrusion, roof condition, insect damage, structural difficulties, mold, plumbing, and electrical issues to the best of your knowledge.
-You don’t need a structural engineer to discover new issues.
-You must be honest about your knowledge.
+Alabama’s Seller Property Disclosure form covers a specific list of known conditions.
+You’re required to answer honestly about things like water intrusion, roof condition, pest damage, structural problems, mold, plumbing, and electrical issues, but only to the extent of your actual knowledge.
+You don’t have to hire a structural engineer to find problems you don’t already know about.
+You do have to be truthful about what you know.

 Pros and Cons of Selling Your House As-Is in Alabama